bgracie/action_todos/README.md

 - `model` contains the model definition and pure functions that operate on the model
 - `actions` contains functions that mutate the model
-- `interface` contains functions wrapping browser API's
+- `interface` contains modules related to browser I/O
-- `framework` contains functions related to the state management framework
+- `framework` defines the state management framework
+- `util` contains utility functions that are not specific to this app

 ## Available Scripts